Christian Yelich Preview, Player Props: Brewers vs. Rangers

 Christian Yelich At The Plate

-- Yelich has had at least one RBI in 36.4% of his games this season (43 of 118), with more than one RBI 17 times (14.4%).
-He has also accounted for three or more of his team's runs in six contests.
+- Yelich has an RBI in 43 of 119 games this year, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.